MarketDataApp/documentation/sheets-add-on/formulas/optionquote.md

 ---

-Real-time results will be returned as a value within a single cell unless more than one attribute is requested.
+Results will be returned as a value within a single cell unless more than one attribute is requested.

 ---